-Workaround: 1.
-The central agent can issue a bus cycle that causes a cache line to be invalidated (Bus Read Invalidate Line (BRIL) or BWIL transaction) in response to a processor-generated BWIL (or BLW) transaction to insure complete validation of the associated cache line.
+Implication: A system may suffer memory ordering failures if its central agent incorporates invalidated (Bus Read Invalidate Line (BRIL) or BWIL transaction) in response to a processor-generated BWIL (or BLW) transaction to insure complete validation of the associated cache line.
 If there are no intervening processor-originated transactions to that cache line, the central agent's invalidating snoop will get a clean snoop result.
-Or, 2.
-Snoop filtering central agents can:

-a.
+Or, a.
 Not use processor-originated BWIL or BLW transactions to update their snoop filter information, or b.
 Update the associated cache line state information to shared state on the originating bus (rather than invalid state) in reaction to a BWIL or BLW.